-The NHS Scotland Blueprint for Good Governance (issued through DL 2019) 02) has informed these Standing Orders.
+The NHS Scotland Blueprint for Good Governance (second edition issued by DL (2022) 38) has informed these Standing Orders.
 The Blueprint describes the functions of the Board as:

-- Setting the direction, clarifying priorities and defining expectations. - Holding the executive to account and seeking assurance that the organisation is being effectively managed. - Managing risks to the quality, delivery and sustainability of services. - Engaging with stakeholders. - Influencing the Board's and the organisation's culture.
+- Setting the direction, including clarifying priorities and defining change and transformational expectations. - Holding the Executive Leadership Team to account by seeking assurance that the organisation is being effectively managed and change is being successfully delivered - Managing risks to the quality, delivery and sustainability of services. - Engaging with stakeholders, as and when appropriate - Influencing the Board's and the wider organisational culture.